 Portfolio Recovery Associates: Also one of the largest debt buyers in the world, PRA collects on its accounts rather than outsourcing collections, but has a poor reputation for customer care.
 It does, however, request that the PRA account be removed from consumer credit reports about 30 days after the last payment posts regardless of the debt’s age.
 Learn more about Portfolio Recovery Associates.

 Cavalry Portfolio: Presenting itself as a consumer-friendly purchaser of “non-performing consumer loan portfolios,” Cavalry puts its core values — including integrity, respect and communication — on its website.
 Bovee has found Cavalry to be more approachable and fair to consumers.
 Learn more about Cavalry Portfolio.

 LVNV Funding: LVNV purchases delinquent accounts domestically and internationally from original creditors as well as from other debt buyers.
 It outsources the collection on those accounts to Resurgent Capital Services LP, a third-party debt collector.
 Resurgent may then outsource the debt to yet another collection agency.
 Learn more about LVNV Funding.

 No matter the debt buyer, if you have received a “goodbye” letter from your creditor, a notification from a debt buyer or collection letter from a debt collection agency, it’s time to assess your options for resolving your debt.
-You can access the Resolve financial management platform and receive guidance from our experts for free.
+You can learn more about your options and receive guidance from our debt experts for free.
 Get started here.